-How to Inspect a Room for Bed Bugs:
+How to Inspect a Room for Bed Bugs

 - Pull back the comforter or duvet and check the sheets for spots or stains that look either brownish or slightly red.
 Often these are telltale signs of bed bug droppings

 This is where it gets tricky.
 You have to prove you see a bed bug, especially if it is a crowded weekend in Las Vegas.
 You can call downstairs and tell them that you saw a bed bug and they can send someone up to tell you that you are mistaken.
 That can happen.
-However, if you see a bug, take a picture with your cell phone?
+However, if you see a bug, take a picture with your cell phone.
 Next, walk to the front desk and ask to speak with a manager about the bed bug situation and show them the picture.
 They should do something about it.

 What they should do is give you another room immediately and close off the other room until professional exterminators can come in to resolve the issue.
 Further, the Southern Nevada Health District recommends, "To prevent bringing the bed bugs with you to the new room, have clothes washed in hot water and dried in a commercial dryer for one hour and store luggage in a sealed plastic bag."